n1k20/n1k20/README.md

 Hello everyone 👋👋👋, my name is Nikolai 🔥I am eighteen years old 🧑‍💻 I have big ambitions and goals in life.

+I am currently studying at the Faculty of Mechanics and Mathematics of Novosibirsk State University 🪪

 I love mathematics and consider it the key to success.
 I think I've become the best programmer in the world 🪄

 Based on my interests, I can say that I like to play sports